AcoTechnologies/chappie-gpt-bot/README.md

 ## Installation, Usage

-To run this bot you need two json files containing configuration for your openai account and your discord bot secrets.
+To run this bot you need two json files

+containing configuration for

+- openai account
+- discord bot secrets

 you also need node.js installed